HilaManor/Scene-Understanding-Based-on-Text-Detection/Insights.md

 R2CNN - while most previous text detection methods are designed for detecting horizontal or near - horizonal texts, some methods try to address the arbitrary-oriented text detection problem.

+2. **Decomposing into Sub-Text**

+methods that only predict sub-text components, and then assemble them into a text instance, follows the standard routine of general object detection.
+We'll have a network which produces initial guess of the localization of possible next instance. optionally, some methods then use a refinement part to filter false positive and also correct the localization.

+sub-texts level detection methods only predicts parts that are combined to make a text instance.
+Such sub-text mainly includes pixel-level and components-level.
+On pixel-level methods, an end-to-end fully convolutional neural network learns to generate a dense prediction map, indicating whether each pixel in the original image belongs to any text instances or not.
+Post-processing methods, then groups pixels together (depending on which pixels belong to the same text instance). **the core oo pixel-level methods is to separate text instances from each other**

+**pixellink** - learns to predict whether two adjacent pixels belong to the same text instance by adding link prediction to each pixel. - https://arxiv.org/pdf/1801.01315.pdf
+It extracts text locations directly from an instance segmentation result, instead of from bounding box regression.
+In PixelLink, a Deep Neural Network (DNN) is trained to do two kinds of pixelwise predictions, text/non-text prediction, and link prediction.
+Pixels within text instances are labeled as positive (i.e., text pixels), and otherwise are labeled as negative (i.e., nontext pixels).
+Every pixel has 8 neighbors.
+For a given pixel and one of its neighbors, if they lie within the same instance, the link between them is labeled as positive, and otherwise negative.
+Predicted positive pixels are joined together into Connected Components (CC) by predicted positive links

+Generally speaking, sub-text level methods are more robust to the size, aspect ratio, and shape of different text instances.
+However, the efficiency of the postprocessing step may depend on the actual implementation, and is slow in some cases.
+The lack of refinement step may also harm the performance.

 ---
 **Recognition**